 Mona Di Orio fragrances have always enjoyed a cult following among a select group of the cognoscenti.
 Mystery surrounded her inaugural line (reminding me of another Mona) from its launch to the present.
 One day they were at Bergdorf Goodman, Aedes and other shoppes in NYC.
 Then poof they were gone.
+Many say based on a perfume critic's negative reviews.
 There were even rumors the House was going out of business.
 But Mona loyalists ordered from her website and stayed true.

 You were born in France to a Spanish mother and an Italian father what aspect of each culture has influenced you olfactive and personally?